 #1 – Open Your Ears – Introduction to Ear Training

 This introductory lesson helps you take your first steps towards a better ear.
-We will get you started with a few simple exercises you can immediately employ into your practice routine.
+We will start you with a few simple exercises you can immediately employ in your practice routine.

 #2 – Open Your Ears II – Developing Your Aural Skills

-#3 – Tricks You Can Use to to Help You Identify Notes by Ear
+#3 – Tricks You Can Use to Help You Identify Notes by Ear

-Have you ever envied how another musician can easily identify notes by ear and want a similar skill like them?
+Have you ever envied how another musician can easily identify notes by ear and want a similar skill?
 If you do, you don’t want to miss this article.

 #4 – Learn How to Transcribe Songs With Some Simple Practice